This butternut squash pasta transforms simple ingredients into a luxurious weeknight dinner.

 Butternut squash

-You can get whole butternut squash, peel it, and chop it yourself.
-Or you can purchase pre-cut butternut squash to save some time.
+You can buy whole butternut squash, peel it, and chop it yourself, or purchase pre-cut butternut squash to save time.

 You can substitute pumpkin or another winter squash for butternut squash.
-To add extra flavor to the squash, you can roast it with a crushed garlic powder or clove and a few sage leaves.
+To add flavor, roast the squash with crushed garlic powder or clove and a few sage leaves.

 Pasta